Are Long-running Decisions the same as Workflows and Processes?

 A long-running decision is a special type of multistep decision that does not produce the outcome after execution instantly.
 Its execution will go to a dormant state.
 When the time is right, it comes back to life and continues the execution until it reaches another dormant state or the final decision is made, and it completes the decision cycle.

-When a long-running decision is at the dormant state, it listens to interesting external events with specific topics, e.g. receiving an email, reaching a time/date, receiving a signal from a specific application, etc. Based on these external events, it will come back to life and continues the execution.
+When a long-running decision is at the dormant state, it listens to interesting external events with specific topics, e.g. receiving an email, reaching a time/date, receiving a signal from a specific application, etc. Based on these external events, it will come back to life and continue the execution.

 Stateful vs. Long-running Decisions